 You can read a more detailed I wrote about them at Siku.
 There’s a bunch of cool photos there and some really nice looking models as well.

 All in all Mattel makes incredibly strong cars with a very good design.
-In my personal experience they are by far the safest toy cars around, they I personally prefer Matchbox cars (you can check out my son’s and mine collection at Matchbox cars) because they are a bit more realistic and have different hubcaps while Hot Wheel toy cars have the same hubcap which my son loves.
+In my personal experience they are by far the safest toy cars around, they I personally prefer Matchbox cars (you can check out my son’s and mine collection at Matchbox cars) because they are a bit more realistic than some of the crazy models HW have and have different hubcaps while Hot Wheel toy cars have the same hubcap which my son loves.
 Luckily for Hot Wheels they have in my opinion the best selection of muscle cars which are my favorite cars ( I bought my kid a bunch of these and am still looking for cool ones; check out his lovely collection at Hot Wheels Muscle Cars).
 They also come at an extremely affordable sale price online if you get them in bulk.
 You can get a Matchbox 20 car pack for little over 20 dollars and a Hot Wheels 20 pack for little under 20 dollars.
 And if you’re really looking to save money in the long run by buying a bunch of them by the lot or surprise a little kid with the best possible die cast present there are the huge packs of Hot Wheels or Matchbox cars.